NextDotID/docs/docs/getting-started/quick-start.md

 {}
 ```

-### Check the status of Persona
+### Check the status of Avatar

 All set!
-Let's go to have a look at our newly created Persona.
+Let's go to have a look at our newly created Avatar.

 Calling REST API `/proof` in `GET` method and with two fields of `platform` and `identity`: